reddit-economics/economics-wiki/faq_automation.md

 This rhetoric diverts attention away from real problems that automation could create, and the targeted solutions we should advocate for.

-# Will human be useless?
+# Will humans be useless?

 **1) Will humans be useless?
 (Does automation cause long run structural unemployment?)**